 and crack resistance against the elements.
 Each roll is 25m2 and will cover 22.5m2 when overlapped.

 Once the mesh has been embedded within the basecoat, and the basecoat has been left to cure, your next port of call should be to prime it before rendering.

 Priming the basecoat does 2 main things – firstly it helps aid adhesion between the render and the basecoat.
 It also helps process limit absorption of the basecoat.
 Our EWI-333 Topcoat Primer is designed specifically for this purpose and can be tinted to match the colour of your silicone render.

 EWI-333 has a drying time of 12-24 hours, depending on the coverage.
 Its coverage rates are listed below:

 The final step in applying render onto blockwork is to apply the render once the Topcoat Primer has dried.

 Since most of our renders are thin coat renders, the thickness of the topcoat depends on the grain size of the render.
-Our EWI-075 silicone masonry paint provides excellent coverage for pebbledash and the available grain sizes are 1mm, 1.5mm, 2mm and 3mm.
+Our most popular render is our EWI-075 silicone render, which is available with a grain size of 1mm, 1.5mm, 2mm and 3mm.
 If you were to purchase the 2mm Silicone Render, your topcoat should be applied no thicker than 2mm.

 Render should be applied using a trowel.
 Any excess render should always be removed.
 Use a plastic float to apply the render in a circular motion for your desired finish.